Stress (biology): Eustress

-Selye published in year 1975 a model dividing stress into eustress and distress.
+In 1975, Selye published a model dividing stress into eustress and distress.
 Where stress enhances function (physical or mental, such as through strength training or challenging work), it may be considered eustress.
 Persistent stress that is not resolved through coping or adaptation, deemed distress, may lead to anxiety or withdrawal (depression) behavior.

 The difference between experiences that result in eustress and those that result in distress is determined by the disparity between an experience (real or imagined) and personal expectations, and resources to cope with the stress.
-Alarming experiences, either real or imagined, can trigger a stress response.